 I finally asked one of the guests, and she told me they had requested the best.
-I froze, silent for a moment and then quickly nodded and moved on.
+I froze, silent for a moment, and then quickly nodded and moved on.

 Later, I pulled her aside and admitted, “Sometimes I have trouble with compliments.
 Thank you for that.”

-And apparently I have company:
+And apparently I am not alone:

 Some people play a game of catch and throw the compliment right back: “That’s a nice jacket.”
 “Oh, uh, I like your shirt too.”

 Some duck their heads and mumble their way out of it, while others completely negate it: "Oh, this old thing?
 And it didn’t even cost much."

 Still others are greatly generous as they deflect their compliment with kind words toward the designer, the store or you.